cuemacro/finmarketpy/README.md

 # Installation

-At present you need to install manually by unzipping (at present setup.py is incomplete).
-Once unzipped, please make sure you edit pythalesians.util.constants for the following variables:
+Once installed please make sure you edit pythalesians.util.constants file for the following variables:
 * Change the root path variable - this will ensure that the logging (and a number of other features works correctly).
 Failure to do so will result in the project not starting
 * Change the default Bloomberg settings (Which API to use?
 What server address to use?)
-* Planning to have installation via pip and fix setup.py
+* Latest version can be installed using setup.py

 # Examples for PyThalesians